epe129/Projects/README.md

 # omahubi-flask

-The omahubi-flask file contains a flask project where the user can log in, register, write a blog, add tasks, and view calendar.
+The omahubi-flask file contains a flask project where the user can log in, register, write a blog, add tasks, and view calendar. still in development.

+# verkkokauppa-django

+The verkkokauppa-django file contains a django project where the user can log in, register, view products, add products to cart, and make orders. still in development.